EasyApache 4 Containers

 Overview

 EasyApache 4 provides the ability to run applications in containers.
-We only support containers on systems that run AlmaLinux, Rocky Linux™, or Ubuntu®.
+We only support containers on systems that run AlmaLinux OS, Rocky Linux™, or Ubuntu®.

-We use podman for our containers.
-Podman allows your applications to run in the user space as the user rather than as the root user.
+We use Podman for our containers.
+Podman allows your applications to run as themselves rather than as the root user.

 Important: